Free shipping over $49*

 So, how to clean Keurig coffee maker from the inside?

-Take the water reservoir and fill it witha vinegar solution – half white vinegar and half fresh water.
+Take the water reservoir and fill it with a vinegar solution – half white vinegar and half fresh water.
 Lock it back into the Keurig base, put all the other components back in place, and get a mug handy: It’s time to make some hot vinegar.

 Run the Keurig on normal brew cycle settings and keep filling mugs with the vinegar mixture until it is completely gone.
-This is going to stink a little, but as we said, it’s not harmful for your Keurig,and it will help remove that scale.
+This is going to stink a little, but as we said, it’s not harmful for your Keurig, and it will help remove that scale.
 It’s possible that a clog will form during this descaling process.
 If it does, open up the top and use your pin again to poke the holes and see if you can dislodge any particles that may have become trapped.

 For a full cleaning, it’s a good idea to run two full reservoirs of half vinegar, half water.
 If your Keurig is still in good shape or you don’t have much time, a single full reservoir can work just fine.
+If you have any issues with the descaling process, see our guide to follow the steps for your exact Keurig.

 4. Wash Out the Vinegar With Water